MvvsnmDevops4122/14_DEVOPS_K8S_2026/K8s_NFS_Volumes_16.md

 ## Why Do We Need NFS?

-We need NFS (Network File System) to provide a centralized shared storage location that can be accessed by multiple servers or clients simultaneously.
+We need NFS (Network File System) to provide a centralized shared storage location that can be accessed by multiple servers, clients, or worker nodes simultaneously.

-Without NFS, data is stored locally on individual systems, which can lead to data inconsistency, duplication, and availability issues.
+Without NFS, data is stored locally on individual servers or worker nodes.
+If an application moves to another server or node, it may not be able to access the same data.

-NFS solves this problem by allowing multiple systems to access the same shared data, ensuring consistency and persistence.
+NFS solves this problem by providing shared storage that can be accessed by multiple servers or worker nodes, ensuring data availability, consistency, and persistence.

 ---